Skip to content

 The court investigator reviews the case after one year.

-If the investigator determines the conservator is fulfilling their responsibilities and the Conservatee’s rights supported, the investigator visits every two years.
+If the investigator determines the conservator is fulfilling their responsibilities and the Conservatee’s rights are supported, the investigator visits every two years.

 If there are any signs of problems, the investigator recommends the court will appoint a lawyer for the Conservatee.